The Auto Club Group urges the Senate to pass this life saving legislation

 Video for Media: B-Roll

-DEARBORN, Mich., (January 25, 2022) — AAA applauds House lawmakers for passing three bills that would modernize Michigan’s distracted driving laws.
-The package of bills (HBs 4277, 4278 and 4279), which now head to the Michigan Senate, would address a variety of issues, including banning the use of handheld devices to include social media, video streaming and other cell phone technologies.
+DEARBORN, Mich., (May 2, 2023) — AAA applauds House lawmakers for passing three bills that would modernize Michigan’s distracted driving laws.
+The package of bills (HBs 4250, 4251 and 4252), which now head to the Michigan Senate, would address a variety of issues, including banning the use of handheld devices beyond just texting and driving to include the use of social media, video streaming and sending or receiving calls.

-“AAA – The Auto Club Group is so grateful that House lawmakers set the wheels in motion for the passage of the distracted driving bills,” said Tiffany Hauser, Director of Government Relations, AAA-The Auto Club Group.
+“AAA – The Auto Club Group is so grateful that House lawmakers set the wheels in motion for the passage of the distracted driving bills,” said Craig Ryan, Director of Government Relations, AAA-The Auto Club Group.
 “Distracted driving remains a growing traffic safety problem here in Michigan.
 Our research shows that education and legislation are key factors in changing driving behavior.”

-- Distracted driving crashes killed 3,142 people in the United States – an average of 9 deaths per day.
+- Distracted driving crashes killed 3,522 people in the United States in 2021 – an average of 10 deaths per day.

 Michigan’s current distracted driving law only addresses texting while driving.
 It does not prohibit the other ways individuals interact with their cellphones such as with mobile apps, social media or even video streaming.
 This lack of clarity and reference to out-of-date cellphone technology prompted lawmakers to introduce this package of bills that would strengthen Michigan’s existing distracted driving law in an effort to create safer roads.